-The monthly Prayer Dairy included in Parish News is designed to help us pray each day of the month for a different aspect of our parish life, our community and our nation.
+The monthly Prayer Diary included in Parish News is designed to help us pray each day of the month for a different aspect of our parish life, our community, and our nation.
 It also includes prayer for situations, communities and individuals in other parts of the world.
 Each Prayer Diary begins with a Prayer of the Month.
 Keep it to hand and use as part of your daily devotions.

 A suggested pattern for daily devotions:

 1. Read a portion of Scripture.

 2. Thank God for what you have learned from His Word.